antsago/MERNStack/README.md

 # graphql-test
-Repository to try GraphQL and Next.js in a non-trivial environment.
+Repository to showcase a setup with modern technologies integrated together.

 This repositories showcases three microservices:
   - mongo: default mongo image used as persistent storage
   - api: a GraphQL server with Docker, and EndToEnd tests using Jest and Axios.
-  - client: a Next.js server that serves an isomorphic React client that consumes the api
+  - client: an SSR React app using ApolloClient and Material-UI and served with Next.js

-To try it just run 'docker-compose up' and play with the React client at 'http://localhost/' or with the graphiql client at 'http://localhost:4000/'.
+To try it just run 'docker-compose up' and play with the React client at 'http://localhost:3000/' or with the graphiql client at 'http://localhost:4000/'.
 Check the tests for examples on the queries that can be made to the api.